Japan regional banks face further delays in merger plans

 Japan's 100-plus regional banks have struggled, particularly in rural areas, as the country's dwindling population has led to weaker loan demand.
 Wafer thin lending margins under the Bank of Japan's negative rates policy has also squeezed profitability.

-To survive, some have tried to merge with neighboring rivals, but so far the sector has remained largely unchanged even as big city banks contracted from 21 to three "megabanks" over the past 20 years.
+To survive, some have tried to merge with neighbouring rivals, but so far the sector has remained largely unchanged even as big city banks have contracted from 21 to three "megabanks" over the past 20 years.

+As of May, regional banks held about 235 trillion yen (1.6 trillion pounds), or 53 percent, of Japan's outstanding bank loans of 447 trillion yen.

 Fukuoka Financial Group's president said earlier this month that he still hoped to complete the merger by October.
 A spokesman said the bank would have to decide in July whether to delay the transaction.